Jeff-Lewis/chef-mongodb-1/README.md

 to your run list. *Note that `mongodb::mms-agent` must be installed for the backup agent to work.*

+The backup agent can be uninstalled by using `recipe[mongodb::mms-backup-uninstall]`.

 # LICENSE and AUTHOR: